 Sharing information under a statutory power does not require and ISA.

 Click here for the West Yorkshire Police policy on information sharing

-Where in doubt, please email the Sharing Information mailbox where the team will be able to assist with any queries.
+Where in doubt, please email the Information Management mailbox where the team will be able to assist with any queries.